Skip to main content

 Despite years of brilliant study, he was turned down at all the hospitals where he applied for work.
 Bitterly frustrated, he joined the African National Congress (ANC) and aggressively campaigned for Black people's rights.

 In 1944 Nkomo was one of the founders of the African National Congress Youth League.
 He became its first president.
-'I did not at that time,' he wrote, 'struggle for a united Africa in which all races could live together happily but I visualised an Africa in which only the African got the right to rule.
-I felt we had to organise the African masses to rise against their foreign oppressors to the extent of driving them into the seas.
+'I did not at that time,' he wrote, 'struggle for a united Africa in which all races could live together happily but I visualized an Africa in which only the African got the right to rule.
+I felt we had to organize the African masses to rise against their foreign oppressors to the extent of driving them into the seas.
 To me the slogan ‘African for the Africans’ meant black domination for Africa.'

 At about this point, four Afrikaner students visited him from the all-white University of Pretoria.
-To his utter surprise, they apologised for their former arrogance towards black people, explaining that they believed this attitude resulted in discrimination and violence between races.
+To his utter surprise, they apologized for their former arrogance towards black people, explaining that they believed this attitude resulted in discrimination and violence between races.
 These statements intrigued Nkomo and he accepted an invitation to a Moral Re-Armament conference in Lusaka, Northern Rhodesia (Zambia), to discover what could induce rabid Afrikaner Nationalists to change their attitudes so drastically.

 The conference was a turning point in Nkomo’s life.
 He said, 'There I saw white men change and black men change.
 I too decided to change.'